We are reader-supported. Links on our site may earn us a commission. More about us

 Regardless of the music genre reproduced, the complexity and texture of sound are represented with pristine clarity, making the Q350 the ideal option for audiophiles looking for versatile loudspeakers.

-I used Peter Gabriel’s “My Body is a Cage” to test the speaker’s dynamic response.
 The track starts as a soft piano song while the string elements subtly build up in the background in a crescendo that slowly evolves into a sonic climax with strings, percussions, and Gabriel’s poignant scream.

 The intricacy of the sonic texture is represented in detail, with every nuance of this complex composition exposed and enhanced without feeling overwhelming or unnecessarily dilated.